spitbol/x64/docs/minimal.md

 allows an implementation in which chunks of 256 bytes are moved forward (IBM 360, ICL 1900).

-The final value of *WA* is undefined.  *WA*,XL ,XR must be set up before obeying MCB
+The final value of WA is undefined.
+WA,XL ,XR must be set up before obeying MCB